effieklimi/pgspilot/README.md

     └── PGS002149.AMR.sscore.vars # this one should not be empty
 ```

-- SUBPOPULATION-NORMALISED score is a standard deviation - where the user is placed within their assigned subpopulation (i.e. how much higher or lower risk VS their population's average)
+- SUBPOPULATION-NORMALISED score is a standard deviation - where the user is placed within their assigned subpopulation (i.e. how much higher or lower risk VS their subpopulation's average)

 ## Redo PCA locally